Clubs & Organizations

 Holiday Observers

-Established in 1919, the Holiday Observers were formed by a few neighbors who pooled their fireworks together to celebrate the Fourth of July.
-Since then, the organized group organized celebrates most holidays with the residents of Allendale to provide and encourage patriotic observance of holidays and instill respect among young people of Allendale’s traditions.
-Members must be residents of Allendale; meetings are held on the first Wednesday of the month at 8:30 p.m. at the Allendale Borough Hall.
+Established in 1919, the Holiday Observers was formed by a few neighbors who pooled their fireworks together to celebrate the Fourth of July.
+Since then, the organized group celebrates with the residents of Allendale to encourage patriotic observance of holidays and instill respect among young people of Allendale’s traditions.
+Further information, including a schedule of events, can be found on the official website (https://www.holidayobservers.org).

 XYZ Senior Citizens Club

 The XYZ Club offers senior citizens of Allendale a place to mingle.
 Members are provided with lunch at each meeting, along with a variety of entertainment options, such as cards, guest speakers, movies, bus trips, etc. The XYZ Club meets the first Friday of each month at 11:00 a.m. at the Allendale Borough Hall.
-Contact Maryann Richards @ 201-825-0576 or mary.ann301@yahoo.com
+Contact Maryann Richards at 201-825-0576 or mary.ann301@yahoo.com

 Valley Hospital Auxiliary